malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Physical computational machines have bulky data processing circuits, and bulky memory storage, and they need a small working area to hold the current set of data being worked on.

 ## Logical View
-The theory claims that the high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, whereas the low-level older part of the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.
-High-level thought is achieved through a combination of a relatively simple state machine architecture, with the pattern matching and prediction power of those low-level neural networks.
+The theory claims that the high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, whereas the low-level unaware or non-conscious processing performed the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.
+So, high-level thought is achieved through a combination of a relatively simple state machine architecture, combined with the pattern matching and prediction power of those low-level neural networks.

+As we shall see, the activity of this high-level thought system explains almost all of the phenomena that we experience as _consciousness_.

 The proposed high-level state machine of the brain is illustrated in the following diagram.
 Externally sourced senses (our nominal five senses), plus internal senses (eg: mental tracking of limb position), are received as inputs (likely in a pre-processed form), then used in conjunction with the current state (held in Working Memory) to produce a new state.

 ![state machine](files/A-theory-of-consciousness-v2-state-machine.png)

-In the diagram above, the Logic Processing box represents what is likely the bulk of the brain and where non-conscious mental processes produce meaningful results from the received senses and internal inputs inputs [Nisbett1977].
+In the diagram above, the Logic Processing box represents what is likely the bulk of the brain and where non-conscious mental processes produce meaningful results from the received senses and internal input [Nisbett1977].
 While it is an oversimplification, the logic processing components are treated as largely stateless, in that they merely compute a result given the inputs.
-It is further assumed that we can think of the multiple logic components of the brain as a single aggregate.
+It is further assumed that we can think of multiple logic components of the brain as a single aggregate.

 In the terminology of Daniel Kahneman, the logic processing components on their own are of the form of _System 1_ thought (_Fast Thinking_), while the net result of multiple steps being executed by the state machine form _System 2_ thought (_Slow Thinking_).

 ### Working Memory
 Neuroscience currently believes that we hold about seven items in working memory, for up to about one minute [citation].
-This is the state data store of our state machine.
+This is the state data-store of our state machine.
 The presence or absence of certain data items directly influence which logic processes activate.

 In theory, the larger the working memory the more efficient computation can be.
 In practice, there are trade-offs affecting the size of working memory.
 If too small, then it is not sufficient to hold all data needed for a particular thought process - more logic processing actions are required for low-level swap-in/swap-out of data from long term storage.
 If too large, then the data transmission channels between working memory and logic processing become too wide.

 The state representation within working memory is likely fairly high-level, and probably at the same level of detail of what we observe within our consciousness.

 ### Control Mechanism
 A state machine employing fuzzy, learning, neural networks for its logic processor requires a control mechanism in order to maintain stability.
 The control mechanism uses a feedback path separate from the main processing loop.
-It acts like a secondary processing loop, or 'feedback loop', but for efficiency and flexibility, it re-uses the main processor.
+It acts like a secondary processing loop, or _feedback loop_, but for efficiency and flexibility, it re-uses the main processor.
 The main processor is trained to enforce stability control through learning pressure and some amount of evolutionary pre-wiring.

 ![control loop](files/A-theory-of-consciousness-v2-control-loop.png)

-The existence of the feedback path is the explanation for why we have awareness of our thoughts, and as such is often referred to as 'conscious feedback' here.
+The existence of the feedback path is the explanation for why we have awareness of our thoughts, and as such is often referred to as _conscious feedback_ here.
 However, the exact distinction of data that passes back into the main processor via working memory vs. conscious feedback remains an open question, with some discussion on this later on.

 ### Schematic Models
 Before moving onto conscious experience itself, we need to highlight two important internal sources of information.